 Content is copyright of company represented,

-but page format is my copyright - do not distribute
+but page format and custom text and images are my copyright - do not distribute

 World leading microwave engineering company Flann Microwave is supplying vital components to the US space agency NASA for a major spaceflight mission making the first-ever global survey of Earth's surface water.